continuitydrift/comic-sky/README.md

 Comic Sky is a serialized, speculative novel with an open call for collaboration.

+## human algorithm

+-set a goal: up to 6.md ready to publish/distribute -set a time frame

+This is also a template.

 ## method

 This is more like a game than a novel, designed to have elements of both.